How important is it to have a dental accountant?

 The Dentists Act impact on partnerships

-To operate a practice as a partnership, both partners must be dentists or another type of GDC registrant.
+To operate a private or mixed practice as a partnership, both partners must be dentists or another type of GDC registrant.
 Non-dental accountants may be unaware of this and recommend operating as a partnership to save tax, when one partner isn’t eligible to do so.
 This creates an illegal structure.

 Profit & Loss account benchmarking